seungjaeryanlee/foodmap/README.md

 The app is built using two main components: the Free Food Listserv email scraper (written in NodeJS) and the Django web app.
 These are documented for developer purposes in the following sections.

-If you are a developer who would like to use and/or build on this project, see the **Installation and dependencies** subsections within the following two sections to get yourself set up. **Also read the Git Rules section for the rules and conventions of writing code for this project.**
+If you are a developer who would like to use and/or build on this project, see the **Installation** subsections within the following two sections to get yourself set up. **Also read the Git Rules section for the rules and conventions of writing code for this project.**